ansible/lightbulb/tools/aws_lab_setup/README.md

 **WARNING** Emails are sent _every_ time the playbook is run.
 To prevent emails from being sent on subsequent runs of the playbook, add `email: no` to `extra_vars.yml`.

+## How To Set Up Lab Environments

-### Lab Configuration
+### One-Time Preparations

-To set up the lab for Ansible training, follow these steps.
+To set up lab environments for Ansible training, follow these steps.

 1. Create an Amazon AWS account.